top of page

 Clearly this is an issue that plays a major role across all sectors.
 It is listed last in this report for two reasons:

-1. We are not qualified to provide health & safety recommendations in production facilities.
+1 .
+We are not qualified to provide data on safety related issues in production facilities

 Our role as a member of our clients supply chain, is to promote bulk material flow, however during the process of compiling data for this report, we pin-pointed some areas of concern in facilities with un-lined infrastructure.
 The fact that employee safety was not considered when discussing bulk material flow, shows there are great opportunities for gain in this department alone.